 The Department of State has issued this Travel Warning to inform U.S. citizens about the security situation in Honduras.

-Tens of thousands of U.S. citizens safely visit Honduras each year for study, tourism, business, and volunteer work.
-However, crime and violence are serious problems throughout the country.
+Tens of thousands of U.S. citizens visit Honduras each year for study, tourism, business, and volunteer work without incident.
+However, crime and violence are serious problems throughout the country and the Government of Honduras lacks sufficient resources to address these issues.
 Honduras has the highest murder rate in the world.
-San Pedro Sula is considered to be the world’s most violent city, with 159 murders for every 100,000 residents in 2011.
-These threats have increased substantially over the past several years, and incidents can occur anywhere.
-In January 2012, the Peace Corps withdrew its volunteers from the country to conduct an administrative review of the security situation.
+These threats have increased substantially over the past several years and remain high.
+Incidents can occur anywhere.

-A majority of serious crimes are never solved; of the 24 murders committed against U.S. citizens since January 2010, police have closed none.
-Members of the Honduran National Police have been known to engage in criminal activity, such as murder and car theft.
+A majority of serious crimes are never solved; of the 18 murders committed against U.S. citizens since January 2011, police have closed none.
+Members of the Honduran National Police have been known to engage in criminal activity, including murder.
 The Government of Honduras lacks sufficient resources to properly investigate and prosecute cases, and to deter violent crime.
+In practice, this means police may take hours to arrive at the scene of a violent crime or not respond at all.
+The police often lack vehicles or fuel to respond to calls for assistance.
+As a result, criminals operate with a high degree of impunity throughout Honduras.
 The Honduran government is in the early stages of substantial reforms to its criminal justice institutions.

 Transnational criminal organizations conduct narcotics trafficking and other unlawful activities throughout the country and use violence to control drug trafficking routes and carry out other criminal activity.
 Other criminals, acting both individually and in gangs in Tegucigalpa and San Pedro Sula, commit crimes such as murder, kidnapping, carjacking, armed robbery, rapes, and other aggravated assaults.

-Kidnappings and disappearances are a concern throughout the country.
+Kidnappings and disappearances are an ongoing concern throughout the country.
 Kidnapping affects both the local and expatriate communities, with victims sometimes paying large ransoms for the prospect of release.
 Kidnapping is believed to be underreported.
+Since January 1, 2012, four cases of U.S. citizens being kidnapped were reported to the U.S. Embassy.
+The kidnapping victims were all subsequently released.

-U.S. citizens should be vigilant of their surroundings at all times, especially when entering or exiting their homes or hotels, cars, garages, schools, and workplaces.
-Whenever possible, travel in groups of two or more persons.
-Avoid wearing jewelry and do not carry large sums of money or display cash, ATM/credit cards, or other valuables.
-Avoid walking at night in most areas of Honduras, and do not walk alone on beaches, historic ruins, or trails.
+U.S. citizens should be vigilant of their surroundings at all times and in all locations, especially when entering or exiting their homes, hotels, cars, garages, schools, and workplaces.
+Whenever possible, U.S. citizens should travel in groups of two or more persons; avoid wearing jewelry and carrying large sums of money or displaying cash, ATM/credit cards, or other valuables; and avoid walking at night in most areas of Honduras or walking alone on beaches, historic ruins, and trails.
 Incidents of crime along roads, including carjacking and kidnapping, are common in Honduras.
 Motorists should avoid traveling at night and always drive with their doors locked to deter potential robberies at traffic lights and on congested downtown streets.

 The location and timing of criminal activity is unpredictable.
 We recommend that all travelers exercise caution when traveling anywhere in Honduras.
 However, certain areas of the country demonstrate higher levels of criminal activity than others.
-Honduran “departments” (a geographic designation similar to U.S. states) with crime rates higher than the national average include:
+Honduran “departments” (a geographic designation similar to U.S. states) with homicide rates higher than the national average of 85.5 per 100,000 in 2012 include:

 (see travel advice legal disclaimer)